geraldb/geraldb.github.io/feedparser.md

 url = 'http://www.rubyflow.com/rss'
 ~~~

-and the rest will work without changes for both formats (that is, RSS and Atom).
+and everything will work without changes for both formats (that is, RSS and Atom).
 That's it.

 ## Bonus: Planet Feed Reader in 20 Lines of Ruby